-SOSPPA has ExCom comprising of nine members including chairperson, secretary, and treasurer.
-In the most recent project - preceding the COVID-19 disruption - SOSPPA had 15 salaried staff working under the supervision of the Coordinator.
-They included Agronomist, Production Center Manager and Accountant.
+SOSPPA has an ExCom comprised of nine members including chairperson, secretary, and treasurer.
+In the most recent project - preceding the COVID-19 disruption - SOSPPA had 15 salaried staff working under the supervision of the coordinator.
+These included Agronomist, Production Center Manager, and Accountant.
 Direct beneficiaries of SOSPPA services are its members.
-In 2019, SOSPPA has 1,200 members that were actively involved in its different activities including vine multiplication, OFSP root production for processing into composite flour and fried products, and cassava chipping and processing into flour.
-In 2020 and 2021 due to COVID-19, member participation in group activities declined due to lockdown and fears of being infected, with active participation in SOSPPA/group activities declining from more than 90% to only 40%.
-All the 1,200 members nonetheless have retained the Association's membership.
+In 2019, SOSPPA had 1,200 members that were actively involved in its different activities including vine multiplication, OFSP root production for processing into composite flour and fried products, and cassava chipping and processing into flour.
+In 2020 and 2021, due to COVID-19, member participation in group activities declined due to lockdown and fears of being infected, with active participation in SOSPPA/group activities declining from more than 90% to only 40%.
+The project will target these to build their resilience..
 Fees for membership are paid at the affiliate group level: UGX 10,000 for registration and annual subscription of UGX 10,000.
 Each affiliate group then pays UGX 50,000 to the Association.